When does the Age of Aquarius begin? | EarthSky.org

 When does the Age of Aquarius begin?
 And what is the Age of Aquarius?
 The Age of Aquarius is not part of astronomy.
-It’s an astrological age, which occurs because of a real motion of Earth known as the precession of the equinoxes, which, for example, causes the identity of the pole star to change over time.
+It’s an astrological age, which occurs because of a real motion of Earth known as the precession of the equinoxes, which, for example, causes the identity of the Pole Star to change over time.
 The cycle of precession lasts 25,800 years, and there are 12 constellations of the Zodiac.
 So, roughly every 2,150 years, the sun’s position at the time of the March, or vernal, equinox moves in front of a new Zodiac constellation.
 The Age of Aquarius begins when the March equinox point moves out of the constellation Pisces and into the constellation Aquarius.
 When will that be?
 There’s no definitive answer.
 Various interpretations give different answers to this often-asked question.

 Age of Aquarius from astronomical perspective.
 First of all, we give the answer from an astronomical point of view.
 The International Astronomical Union (IAU) – which in the 20th century assumed the duty of officially naming and defining all things astronomical – created official constellation boundaries in 1930.
 From the perspective of astronomy, then, the beginning of the Age of Aquarius is based upon IAU constellation boundaries, which astrologers or New Age practitioners might or might not choose to use in their computations.

-According to the Belgian astronomer and mathematical wizard Jean Meeus (bio here), who does adhere to the IAU’s definitions, the sun at the March equinox passed from being in front of the constellation Aries and to being in front of the constellation Pisces in 68 B.C.
+According to the Belgian astronomer and mathematical wizard Jean Meeus (bio here), who does adhere to the IAU’s definitions, the sun at the March equinox passed from being in front of the constellation Aries to being in front of the constellation Pisces in 68 B.C.
 Looking ahead, again according to Jean Meeus, the March equinox will cross over into the constellation Aquarius in 2597.
 Once again, these are the astronomical dates, based on IAU constellation boundaries established in 1930.

 Other interpretations for the beginning of the Age of Aquarius.
 The constellations as defined by the IAU are different sizes.
 Astrologers often like to divide the Zodiac into twelve equal sections.
-For example, the constellation Pisces – as defined by the IAU – spans more than 30o along the ecliptic, or sun’s annual path in front of constellations of the Zodiac.
+For example, the constellation Pisces – as defined by the IAU – spans more than 30 degrees along the ecliptic, or sun’s annual path in front of constellations of the Zodiac.

-Astrologers, though, might disregard the span of the constellation Pisces on the sky’s dome, and instead regard an astrological age as a precise 30o shift of the March equinox in front of the backdrop stars.
+Astrologers, though, might disregard the span of the constellation Pisces on the sky’s dome, and instead regard an astrological age as a precise 30 degree shift of the March equinox in front of the backdrop stars.

 But even if you equalize the size of the signs of the Zodiac, you need to consider when the Age of Pisces started to be able to know when the Age of Aquarius begins.
 Apparently, there’s no firm consensus among astrologers as to when the Age of Pisces began, either.
 And thus there is no consensus as to when the Age of Aquarius begins.
-In The Book of World Horoscopes, Nicholas Campion suggests that approximated dates for entering the Age of Aquarius range from 1447 AD to 3597 AD.
-Campion also reviewed published material on the subject, from astrological sources.
+In The Book of World Horoscopes, Nicholas Campion suggests that approximated dates for entering the Age of Aquarius range from 1447 A.D. to 3597 A.D.
+Campion also reviewed published material on the subject from astrological sources.
 He says that most writers claim the Age of Aquarius arrived in the 20th century (29 claims).
 The 24th century is in second place (12 claims).
-Campion, by the way, is director of the Sophia Centre and Course Director of the MA in Cultural Astronomy and Astrology at the University of Wales, Lampeter.
+Campion, by the way, is director of the Sophia Centre and Course Director of the M.A. in Cultural Astronomy and Astrology at the University of Wales, Lampeter.
 See Campion’s credentials here.

 Some astrologers say the Age of Aquarius actually began in 2012.
 That’s because they believe the star Regulus in the constellation Leo the Lion marked the ancient border between the constellations Leo and Cancer.
-This star moved to within 30o of the September equinox point in 2012, meaning that Regulus left the sign Leo to enter the sign Virgo in that year.
-Presuming equal-sized constellations in antiquity, that places the border of the constellations Pisces and Aquarius at 150o west of Regulus, or at the March equinox point.
+This star moved to within 30 degrees of the September equinox point in 2012, meaning that Regulus left the sign Leo to enter the sign Virgo in that year.
+Presuming equal-sized constellations in antiquity, that places the border of the constellations Pisces and Aquarius at 150 degrees west of Regulus, or at the March equinox point.
 By this reckoning, the Age of Aquarius started in 2012.

 But again, although there is firm reckoning by many for the beginning of this astrological age, there is no agreement.
 Wikipedia lists what various writers have claimed.